 What oncofertility options are available?

-Freezing is done through a process called “vitrification,” which is the most advanced technology to date, improving cell survival.
+Egg and embryo freezing are done through a process called “vitrification,” which is the most advanced technology to date, improving cell survival.
 This process is used to minimize any potential injury to the harvested cells that may occur during the freezing or thawing process.

 The program at Eastern